JuliaData/JuliaDB.jl/docs/src/index.md

 Fetches all values in the data for the stock symbols GOOGL and KO.

-Range indexing always returns a `DTable` so that you can apply any other JuliaDB operation on the result of indexing.
+Range indexing always returns a `DNDSparse` so that you can apply any other JuliaDB operation on the result of indexing.

 !!! note
     Minutiae: notice the range we have used in the last example: `Date("2012-01"):Dates.Month(1):Date("2014-12")`.
 This says "from 2012-01-01 to 2014-12-01 in steps of 1 month".
 Date/DateTime ranges in Julia need to be specified with an increment such as `Dates.Month(1)`.
 If your dataset contains timestamps in the millisecond resolution, for example, you'd need to specify `Dates.Millisecond(1)` as the increment, and so on.